deKeijzer/KB-74-OPSCHALER/Personal_folders/Daan/Portfolio.md

 | Daily  | ..% | ..% | ..% |
 | Weekly | ..% | ..% | ..% |

 It was also important to compare the amount of computing power needed for the prediction.
-The ultimate goal of OPSCHALER is to locally predict the energy consumption using smartmeter data, with a preference for low computing power methods.
+The ultimate goal of OPSCHALER is to locally predict the energy consumption using smartmeter data, with a preference for low computing power methods due to minimize costs and power consumption.

+__Personal Work__

 https://medium.com/ibm-data-science-experience/markdown-for-jupyter-notebooks-cheatsheet-386c05aeebed